brck/CrisisStack/README.md

 The software stack is an application store that allows you to install and launch various applciations that are we consider a first release(Primary set) for first Crisis responders.
 Some of the applications included are:

-*Etherpad-lite (http://github.com/ether/etherpad-lite): A real-time collaborative document editing tool.
+* Etherpad-lite (http://github.com/ether/etherpad-lite): A real-time collaborative document editing tool.

-*Ushahidi(https://github.com/ushahidi/Ushahidi_Web):A platform that allows information collection, visialuzation and interactive mapping allowing anyone to submit information through text messaging using a mobile phone,email or web form
+* Ushahidi(https://github.com/ushahidi/Ushahidi_Web):A platform that allows information collection, visialuzation and interactive mapping allowing anyone to submit information through text messaging using a mobile phone,email or web form

-*Sahana Eden(http://sahanafoundation.org/products/eden/) : A suite of tools designed specifically for organizations during disasters, including organization registry, project tracking, asset tracking and more.
+* Sahana Eden(http://sahanafoundation.org/products/eden/) : A suite of tools designed specifically for organizations during disasters, including organization registry, project tracking, asset tracking and more.

+Work in progress

+* BitTorrent Sync(https://www.getsync.com/) -Fast, simple, and secure file syncing for IT and individuals.

 *OSM Sync(https://blog.openstreetmap.org/2013/04/29/openstreetmap-opens-up-to-more-contributors-with-easy-add-a-note-feature/) – Make a mark on a map served off the BRCK+Pi and synchronize with OSM API occasionally